Diffusion Models for Open-Vocabulary Segmentation: Method

-To identify regions most associated with $c_i$, we use the fact that the layout of a generated image is largely dependent on the cross-attention maps of the diffusion model~\cite{hertz2022prompt, tang2022daam}, \ie, pixels attend more strongly to words which describe them.
-One can then generate a set of attribution maps, denoted as $\mathcal{A} = \{A_1, A_2, \dots, A_N \mid A_n \in \mathbb{R}^{hw}\}$, corresponding to the support set $\mathcal{S}$, by summing the cross-attention maps across all layers, heads, and denoising steps of the network~\cite{tang2022daam}.
+Na\"{\i}vely, prototypes $\bar{P}_{c_i}$ could be constructed by averaging all features across all images for class $c_i$.
+This is unlikely to result in good prototypes because not all pixels in the sampled images correspond to the class specified by $c_i$.
+Instead, we propose to extract the class prototypes as follows. \paragraph{Class prototypes.} Our approach generates two sets of prototypes, positive and negative, for each class.
+Positive prototypes are extracted from image regions that are associated with $\langle c_i \rangle$, while negative prototypes represent ``background'' regions.
+Thus, to obtain prototypes, the first step is segmenting the sampled images into foreground and background.
+To identify regions most associated with $c_i$, we use the fact that the layout of a generated image is largely dependent on the cross-attention maps of the diffusion model~\cite{hertz2022prompt}, \ie, pixels attend more strongly to words that describe them.
+For a given word or description (in our case $c_i$), one can generate a set of attribution maps $\mathcal{A} = \{A_1, A_2, \dots, A_N \mid A_n \in \mathbb{R}^{hw}\}$, corresponding to the support set $\mathcal{S}$, by summing the cross-attention maps across all layers, heads, and denoising steps of the network~\cite{tang2022daam}.

-Obtaining a foreground/background segmentation by thresholding activation maps may not be optimal, as they are often coarse or incomplete, and sometimes only parts of objects receive high activation.
-To address this, we propose using an unsupervised instance segmentation method, such as CutLER~\cite{wang2023cutler}, to generate higher-quality proposals for objects.
-This approach may result in multiple binary object masks.
+Yet, thresholding these attribution maps may not be optimal for segmenting foreground/background, as they are often coarse or incomplete, and sometimes only parts of objects receive high activation.
+To improve segmentation quality, we propose to optionally leverage an unsupervised instance segmentation method $\Gamma$.
+Unsupervised segmenters are not vocabulary-aware and may produce multiple binary object proposals.
 We denote these as $\mathcal{M}_n = \{ M_{nr} \mid M_{nr} \in \{0,1\}^{hw} \}$, where $n$ indexes the support images and $r$ indexes the object masks (including a mask for the background).
-For each image, we then select the mask with the highest (lowest) average attribution as the foreground (background):
+We thus construct a promptable extension of $\Gamma$ segmenter to select appropriate proposals for foreground and background: for each image, we select from $\mathcal{M}_n$ the mask with the highest (lowest) average attribution as the foreground (background):